Regina Hall, Amy Schumer and Wanda Sykes to host the 2022 Oscars

 Her movie credits include Monster-in-Law (2005), License to Wed (2007), The Wedding Year (2019) among others.
 She will also be seen in the upcoming series History of the World; Part II.

-The 2022 Oscars ceremony will be produced by Will Packer and directed by Glenn Weiss.
+The 2022 Oscars will be produced by Will Packer and directed by Glenn Weiss.

 The 2022 Oscars ceremony format